HomeService Updates

 Embedding malicious payloads in QR codes is a phishing strategy increasingly exploited in recent campaigns.
-Automated defenses often struggle to decode and analyze QR codes, allowing adversaries to leverage these vectors effectively.
+Automated defenses often struggle to decode and conduct QR code analysis, allowing adversaries to leverage these vectors effectively.

 ANY.RUN has updated its sandbox to easily detect and analyze malicious content in QR codes within images.